Budgie Parakeet Food and Feeding Recommendations

 Don’t let your feathered friend become a seed junkie.
-Seeds have too much fat and not enough vitamins, minerals and proteins.
-Birds fed seed-only diets have a much shorter life span — in fact, malnourishment is a leading cause of premature death in pet birds.
-Furthermore, “Avian veterinarians estimate that poor nourishment is the underlying cause of about 75 to 80 percent of the medical problems they see.”
-(Source: Bird Talk April 2010)
+Mass-produced bird seed has too much fat and not enough vitamins, minerals and proteins.
+Budgie parakeets fed seed-only diets have a much shorter life span — in fact, malnourishment is a leading cause of premature death in pet birds!
+Furthermore, “Avian veterinarians estimate that poor nourishment is the underlying cause of about 75 to 80 percent of the medical problems they see.“ (Source: Bird Talk April 2010)

-Dry prepackaged seeds should constitute no more than about 20 percent of your budgie’s diet.
-If offered seeds as a free-choice diet component, budgies will usually eat the seed to the exclusion of everything else offered.
-In other words, don’t put a dish of just seeds in your bird’s cage and expect them to eat their vegetables, too!
+Mass-produced dry seed parakeet food should constitute no more than about 20 percent of your budgie’s diet.
+If offered dry seeds as a free-choice diet component, budgies and other parrots will usually eat it to the exclusion of everything else offered.
+In other words, don’t put a dish of just dry seeds in your bird’s cage and expect them to eat their vegetables, too!

-Breakfast: Remove overnight food remains.
-In a clean bowl, put 1-2 teaspoons (per budgie) of an organic, soaked, germinated and rinsed mix of seeds, grains, legumes and peas.
-(Note: I sell an organic sprouting mix; I also provide the ingredients and directions below so you can make it yourself.)
-Mix in 1 tablespoon of finely chopped, organic, fresh or frozen vegetables and/or fruit.
-Optional: Sprinkle with cinnamon, garlic, ginger or cayenne pepper.
+Breakfast: 1-2 teaspoons (per budgie) of an organic, sprouted mix of seeds, grains, and legumes.
+(Note: I provide the ingredients and directions below so you can make your own.
+Or for your convenience, I sell an organic sprouting mix) Add 1 tablespoon of chopped, organic vegetables and/or fruit.

 Afternoon Meal: Throw away breakfast meal remains and wash the food dish with soap and hot water.
-This meal is identical to the breakfast meal however it is important to offer a fresh (or refrigerated) new batch to avoid spoilage and bacterial infections.
+This meal is identical to the breakfast meal however it is important to offer a fresh batch to avoid spoilage or bacterial infection.

 Bedtime: An hour before you tuck your budgie(s) in for the night, remove the afternoon meal remains and wash the dish.
-Provide 1 teaspoon (per budgie) of Kaylor of Colorado seed mix, Harrison’s pellets, or Dr. Harvey’s dry food for late night munching.
+Provide 1 scant teaspoon (per budgie) of a dry seed or pellet mix for late night munching.
+Avoid products that contain color dyes, artificial flavors, chemical preservatives, and other additives.
+Try Kaylor of Colorado, Harrison’s, or Dr. Harvey’s.
+Remember to limit processed convenience foods to 20% of your parakeet’s total diet.

 Keep in the cage at all times:

-- 1 tablespoonful of herb and spice mix (see ingredients on this page below; adopters can purchase some herb and spice mix from me)
+- 1 teaspoonful of herbs and spices (see ingredients on this page below to make your own, or purchase the Organic Herb and Spice Mix from me)

 - Cuttlebone